Museums of Beijing: Red Sandalwood Museum

 The first floor is made up of a central area in which a replica of the imperial throne from the forbidden city takes centre stage – deeply intricate, very uncomfortable looking, but simply stunning.
 And in the wings of the floor more massive pieces of furniture made from Red Sandalwood and other valuable woods show the incredible quality of the craftsmanship that goes into such pieces.
 The same on the second floor as well, with sample entry rooms claimed to be characteristic of the Ming and Qing Dynasties being particularly interesting, although the fact that these would be of the type found in noble homes rather than among the commoners is not noted, maybe just to be assumed?

 Of particular interest are models of famous buildings, all significantly bigger than a person.
-Towers from the Forbidden City in particular are very well done as well as a great model of Yongdingmen, one of the Beijing city wall gates (from a set of all sixteen of them, very few of which are still extant in real life).
+Towers from the Forbidden City are very well done, as is a great model of Yongdingmen, one of the Beijing city wall gates (from a set of all sixteen of them, very few of which are still extant).
 Up on the third floor though this kind of thing gets even more impressive with massive models of one of Beijing’s famous Hutong Courtyard buildings and a Prince’s Palace on display.
 On the fourth floor the central building of the Temple of Heaven is rendered in Red Sandalwood, and it is utterly stunning indeed.